-- When the pressure settles down on its own, then open the lid of the cooker.
+- When the pressure settles down on its own, then only open the lid of the cooker.

 - Gently fluff the rice.
 Garnish with coriander leaves or mint leaves.

-- Serve chana pulao hot with raita, pickle, papad or any veg salad.
+- Serve chole pulao hot with raita, pickle, papad or any veg salad.

 - Just add 2 cups water to the rice in a deep pot or pan.

 - Cover and cook till the rice grains are done and all the water is absorbed.